Rediscover Climate Change during Global Warming Slowdown via Wasserstein Stability Analysis: Data and Method

 Our significance test is based on the Monte Carro test \cite{Xie2017}.
 The null hypothesis $H_0$ of WSA is that the PDF discrepancy between $X$ and $Y$ can be explained by the white noise.
-Clearly, the alternate hypothesis ($H_1$) is that the discrepancy of PDFs between $X$ and $Y$ results from factors other than white noise.
 We generate two new samples, $X_N$ and $Y_N$, by adding white noise to $X$ and $Y$.
-Then one could obtain the W-distance $\mathcal{W}_1(X_N,Y_N)$ between $X_N$ and $Y_N$.
-White noise addition is performed 500 times.
-Therefore, one could get a confidence interval (C.I.) of W-distances.
-Under the null hypothesis $H_0$ that the distribution discrepancy between $X$ and $Y$ can be explained by the white noise, $\mathcal{W}_1(X,Y)$ must be indistinguishable from $\mathcal{W}_1(X_N,Y_N)$.
-Given confidence level $\alpha$, one would expect that $\mathcal{W}_1(X,Y)$ is within the confidence interval of $\{\mathcal{W}_1(X_N,Y_N)\}_{N=1}^{500}$.
-If not, $H_0$ is rejected, and one could claim that the distribution discrepancy between $X$ and $Y$ is not from white noise with the confidence level of $1-\alpha$.
+Then one could obtain a new W-distance $\mathcal{W}_1(X_N,Y_N)$.
+Such operation is performed 500 times.
+Then one could get a confidence interval (C.I.) of W-distances.
+Under the null hypothesis with confidence level $1-\alpha$, $\mathcal{W}_1(X,Y)$ must be indistinguishable from $\mathcal{W}_1(X_N,Y_N)$.
+Thus one would expect $\mathcal{W}_1(X,Y)$ is within the confidence interval of $\{\mathcal{W}_1(X_N,Y_N)\}_{N=1}^{500}$.
+If not, $H_0$ is rejected with the confidence level of $1-\alpha$.
+The $\alpha$ in this study has been set as 0.01 and we perform the W-distance test for all locations for spatial pattern.

-In this study, a higher confidence level of $\alpha = 99\%$, rather than the common $ 95\%$, is used, since W-distance is very sensitive to the PDF change.
-Since we used a large size of samples, according to the central limit theorem, the amplitude of white noise is set as one standard deviation of given samples individually.

 (2). \textit{PDF analysis}.
-After detecting the significant PDF change zone, we plot two PDFs and the corresponding change to understand why W-distance is significant.
+After detecting the significant PDF change zones where the W-distance is significant, we plot two PDFs and the corresponding change for each significant change zone, and then explore the climate change mechanism that makes W-distance significant.
 The next section will use two examples to demonstrate how it functions.